Mayeu/ansible-playbook-sensu/README.md

      |- sensu_client_cert.pem
      |- sensu_client_key.pem
      |- sensu/
+     |--- plugins/
+     |----- <all your .rb check script>
      |--- handlers/
      |----- <all your .rb handler script>

 ##Test

 There is some really basic tests with the playbook.
-It just try to install rabbitmq in a vagrant VM.
-Just run:
+It just try to install a server with client, a server only, and a client only, on 3 VM:

     $ vagrant up

-and the VM will be provisioned by ansible with the test.yml.
+    $ export ANSIBLE_HOST_KEY_CHECKING=False; ansible-playbook -vv test.yml -i hosts -k